 - Clean makeup brushes regularly

-While there is not a fast fix for acne, there are a number of different things you can do to help reduce the amount of spots you’re getting.
+While there is not a fast fix for acne, there are a number of different things you can do to help reduce the number of spots you’re getting.
 Whether you need a touch of extra help from a dermatologist, or a simple OTC cream will do the job depends on you and your skin type, but a simple trip to the GP may be able to answer that question for you.